-The Chief Executive of the Office of Environment and Heritage (NSW) and the Director of Public Employment, who is the employer of public service staff under Section 129 of the Public Sector Employment and Management Act 2002;
+- The Chief Executive of the Office of Environment and Heritage (NSW) and the Industrial Relations Secretary who is the employer of public service employees under Part 4 Division 6, Section 49 (1) of the Government Sector Employment Act 2013; and - The Australian Workers' Union New South Wales Branch.

-and

-the Australian Worker's Union - New South Wales Branch

-TITLE OF AGREEMENT
+2. TITLE OF AGREEMENT

-This Agreement will be known as the Office of Environment and Heritage (NSW) Flight Officers' Enterprise Agreement 2011.
+This Agreement will be known as the Office of Environment and Heritage Flight Operations Enterprise Agreement 2016.

-INTENTION
+3. INTENTION

-The purpose of this Agreement is to partially regulate the salaries and conditions of employment for Flight Officers in the Office of Environment and Heritage NSW.
+The purpose of this Agreement is to partially regulate the salaries and conditions of employment for employees in the Office of Environment and Heritage Flight Operations Unit.

-The parties agree that the Agreement will be interpreted and applied in a fair and equitable manner recognising that employees of the Office of Environment and Heritage NSW contribute to working with the community to conserve and foster appreciation of nature, Aboriginal heritage and historic heritage in New South Wales.
+The parties agree that the Agreement will be interpreted and applied in a fair and equitable manner recognising that employees of the Office of Environment and Heritage contribute to working with the community to conserve and foster appreciation of nature, Aboriginal heritage and historic heritage in New South Wales.

-INCIDENCE
+4. INCIDENCE

-- (i) This Agreement will replace the following industrial instruments (as varied) in so far as they apply to employees: - Department of Environment and Climate Change Flight Officers Enterprise Agreement 2009 - (ii) This Agreement does not affect the terms and conditions of employment regulated by the following industrial instruments as varied, except where specifically varied by this Agreement: - Crown Employees (Public Service Conditions of Employment) Award 2009 - Crown Employees (Transferred Employees Compensation) Award, 2009 - Part 3 of the Public Sector Employment and Management (General) Regulation 2009 - Part 4 of the Public Sector Employment and Management (General) Regulation 2009

-- Part 5 of the Public Sector Employment and Management (General) Regulation 2009 - (iii) The parties agree that the hourly rate of pay for ordinary hours of work provided for by this agreement shall not, at any time, be less than those provided for by the industrial instrument that would cover the employee, had this agreement not been made.
+- (i) This Agreement will replace the Office of Environment and Heritage (NSW) Flight Officers' Enterprise Agreement 2014. - (ii) This Agreement does not affect the terms and conditions of employment regulated by the following industrial instruments as varied, except where specifically varied by this Agreement: - Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009; - Crown Employees (Transferred Employees Compensation) Award 2009; - Government Sector Employment Act 2013; - Government Sector Employment Regulation 2014; and - Government Sector Employment Rules 2014. - (iii) The parties agree that the hourly rate of pay for ordinary hours of work provided for by this Agreement shall not, at any time, be less than those provided for by the industrial instrument that would cover the employee, had this Agreement not been made.

-PERIOD OF OPERATION
+5. PERIOD OF OPERATION

-- (i) This Agreement will take effect on and from 1 July 2011 and nominally remains in force until 30 June 2012. . - (ii) This Agreement can only be terminated by mutual agreement during the term of the Agreement, or at or after its expiration by one of the parties giving at least 3 months' notice of intention to terminate to all the other parties.
+- (i) This Agreement will take effect on and from 1 July 2016 and nominally remains in force until 30 June 2017. - (ii) This Agreement can only be terminated by mutual agreement during the term of the Agreement, or at or after its expiration by one of the parties giving at least three (3) months' notice of intention to terminate to all the other parties.

-DEFINITIONS
+6. DEFINITIONS